Aguiar-Dev/Portfolio/Agile_Development_Overview/README.md

 In the end the Agile Process falls into the category of a development tool.
 It can be beneficial at times, while it can also be detrimental during others.
 In order to make the most out of this tool you have to learn about it and what is the best way to apply it to your project.
 Thus the final decision on whether or not Agile is for you, is ironically up to you.

-<a name="popularMethods"></a>
-## The Popular Agile Methods

 <a name="vocabTerms"></a>
 ## Terms-to-Know

 These terms are used in various Agile frameworks and are crucial to learn when undertaking an Agile approach in a project or task.
 Most of these terms or practices are used in all Agile frameworks, but some are specific to one framework.
-Once they are learned you are a step closer to being a professional Agile Developer.
+Once they are learned you are a step closer to being a professional Agile Developer and understanding every Agile Process.

 - **Agile Software Management -** The project management approach of developing increments of software in frequent iterations based on evolving requirements.